-People who may be issued with a badge after further assessment are those who are more than two years old and may be described as
+People who may be issued with a badge after further assessment are those more than two years old and may be described as;

 A person who has been certified by an expert assessor as having an enduring and substantial disability which causes them, during the course of a journey, to either:

 - Experience very considerable difficulty whilst walking, which may include very considerable psychological distress.